 If you want some help organizing your visits, Grand Rapids Beer Tours, Discovering Michigan Beer Tours and West Michigan Beer Tours can arrange a walking tour for your group, complete with tastings, brewery tours and a history lesson on the city’s beer culture, old and new.
 Or download a map of the Beer City Ale Trail so you can design your own tour.

 Experience Grand Rapids will even reward you for visiting the breweries and brewpubs through the Beer City Passport.
 Pick up the passport at any participating location, collect stamps from at least eight breweries or brewpubs and turn it in to Experience Grand Rapids.
 You will be named an official Brewsader and given a t-shirt to prove it.
-(Once City Built Brewing opens, there will be eight breweries within walking distance of downtown!)
+You can also download the Beer City Brewsader App to document stamps electronically.

 Meeting planners can easily organize tours for their attendees or they can arrange to have offsite events at the breweries, said Andie Newcomer, convention services manager for Experience Grand Rapids.
 Many have private rooms ideal for this purpose.